JonnieSparkles/app-factory/README.md

 - If they're not in git, the next deployment won't know what was previously deployed
 - Solution: Our workflow now automatically commits these files back to repo

+**File operations (rename/move/delete) not working:**
+- The system now automatically handles file renames, moves, and deletions
+- Deleted files are removed from the manifest automatically
+- Renamed files are detected as deletion + new file (both operations handled)
+- If issues persist, check that files are properly git-tracked before deployment

 ## 📈 Monitoring & Logs

 - **GitHub Actions**: Monitor workflow runs in the Actions tab